 No person shall consume alcoholic beverages in any park, with the exception of Section 10.

-No person shall refuse to obey the lawful command of any deputy sheriff, other duly appointed law enforcement officer, or any Township official.
+No person shall refuse to obey the lawful command of any law enforcement officer, or any Township official.

 No person shall commit an assault or an assault and battery upon another.
 No person shall engage in or abet any fight or act of physical violence.